XML, blockchains, and the strange shapes of progress

 XML, the data format, didn't have much to do with it.
 We could have just as easily exchanged data with JSON (if it had existed) or CSV or protobufs or whatever.
 But XML, the dream, was a fad everyone could get behind.
 Nobody ever got fired for choosing XML.
 That dream moved the industry forward, fitfully, chaotically, but forward.

 So here we are back in the present.
 Interoperability remains a problem, because it always will.
 Aging financial systems are even more aged now than they were 15 or 20 years ago, and they exchange data only a little better than before.
-Many of us still write cheques and make "wire" transfers, so named because they were invented for the telegraph.
+Many of us still write cheques and make "wire" transfers, so named because they were invented for the telegraph, and before that we used horses instead of wires.
 Manufacturing supply chains are a lot better, but much of that improvement came from everybody just running the same one or two software megapackages.
 Legal contracts are really time consuming and essentially non-automated.
 Big companies are a little aggravated at having to clear their transactions through central authorities, not because they have anything against centralization and paying a few fees, but because those central authorities (whether banks, exchanges, or the court system) are really slow and inefficient.

 We need a new generation of investment.
 And we need everyone to care about it all at once, because interoperability doesn't get fixed unless everybody fixes it.